 Rehabilitation for Occipital Lobe Stroke

-With most side effects of occipital lobe stroke involving vision problems, rehabilitation will revolve around restoring eyesight and finding compensatory strategies to make up for visual losses
+With most side effects of occipital lobe stroke involving vision problems, rehabilitation will revolve around restoring your sight and finding compensatory strategies to make up for visual losses.

 Talk to your doctor, who can refer you to a neuro-ophthalmologist or neuro-optometrist.
 It’s important to see specialists who understand the neurological impact of the stroke on visual processing.
 A regular optometrist may not be able to help.